YinanTsao/LASSY/README.md

 ### pytess Input Data

-The input data for pytess is specified in the `init_pytess.json` file:
+The input data for pytess is specified in the `init_pytess.json` file as an example:

 ```json
 {